HOW TO RIDE

-- Animals designated under the American’s with Disabilities Act as service animals are allowed as long as they are providing service to a passenger.
+- Animals designated under the American’s with Disabilities Act as service animals are allowed as long as they are under control and providing service to a passenger.

 - When the lift or ramp is deploying, please stand clear of the lift or ramp to ensure your safety.

 You can catch the MET at any designated stop, identified by a MET Bus Stop sign.
 A simple wave when the bus is approaching helps to let the driver know to stop for you and your bicycle.
 Before the bus arrives, remove items like knapsacks, tire pumps, and other items that could cause a hazard or fall off and begin approaching the arriving bus.